 “You’re trying to exploit them if there’s one mistake.
 That’s what movement does,” he continued.
 “You’re trying to add up those steps that they’re behind.”

-As a result of the new alignment, Adams’ assists per game are up to 2.7, a career high.
-His assists per-36 minutes are more than double what they were a season ago.
+As a result of the new alignment, Adams’ assists per game are up to 2.5, a career high.
+His assists per-36 minutes are double what they were a season ago.
 While the passing highlight of the season for Adams was the heave he threw to Schröder for a buzzer-beating, game-tying layup that forced overtime, nearly every player on the team has interacted with Adams the passer this season.
-In fact, Adams ranks third on the Thunder in passes made at 48.3 per game.
+In fact, Adams ranks third on the Thunder in passes made at 44.5 per game.